Updated: May 2023

 - accompanied by a test with the passing mark 70%.

-The Radiation Safety Full training is required to be taken by a person working with open sources who was not previously trained in radiation safety at the University of Toronto.
-This training consists of two half-day sessions with a test at the end.
-It covers the basics of ionizing radiation, interaction of radiation with matter, biological effects, instruments used to measure radiation, general procedures used when working with radioisotopes, receiving the radioactive materials, emergency preparedness, and administrative controls used in our university.
+Radiation Safety-Theory is required to be taken by a person working with open sources who was not previously trained in radiation safety at the University of Toronto.
+It covers the basics of ionizing radiation, interaction of radiation with matter, biological effects and instruments used to measure radiation.

 The Radiation Refresher (online) course must be taken by every person working with radioactive open sources every 3 years.